migue11c/sshgame/README.md

-# sshgame
+# (not actually) sshgame
-tui game that isnt actually played over ssh, that was just the initial name
+tui game that isnt actually played over ssh, that was just the initial name, it will undergo changes

 done:
   - main and login menus